Back to blog

 Your first HOA payment after closing covers the period after your prorated portion ends.
 If you close on September 15 and the proration covers September 15–30, your first full payment is due October 1 (or whenever the HOA's next billing cycle starts).

-Set up your payment method with the management company promptly after closing.
-HOAs aren't shy about charging late fees, and "I just bought the place" doesn't get you a grace period.
+Set up your payment method with the management company right after closing.
+HOAs don't care that you just bought the place.
+They will charge late fees, and "I didn't know" won't get you out of them.